1 dead, 1 firefighter hurt in Ridgefield Park fire

-RIDGEFIELD PARK, New Jersey (WABC) --One man is dead and a firefighter injured after a three-alarm fire tore through a Ridgefield Park home early Wednesday.
+RIDGEFIELD PARK, New Jersey (WABC) --One man is dead and a firefighter injured after a three-alarm fire tore through a home in New Jersey early Wednesday.

-The fire broke out inside the Brinkerhoff Street house just before 12:45 a.m.
+The fire broke out inside the house on Brinkerhoff Street in Ridgefield Park just before 12:45 a.m.

+When the Ridgefield Park Police and Fire departments arrived on scene, the single-family residence was consumed by heavy fire.

+The occupant, 73-year-old Luis Ocha-Sanchez, was unaccounted for and presumed to be inside.
+During the search and investigation, his remains -- pending positive identification from the Bergen County Medical Examiner's Office -- were located inside.

 One firefighter was treated for injuries.